-(f) (f) The process is required to ramp all the constraints that are included in the invoked out constraint set regardless of whether all the constraints were binding in Pre-dispatch .
-Note 6 If there is not at least one Pre-dispatch interval in which the network outage constraint ha been invoked, the process will be prevented from being enabled. (g) g) The ramping constraint sets and constraints will be named as follows (i) Constraint Set: #R <ramp_seq>RAMP</ramp_seq> (ii) Soft Constraint: #R <ramp_seq>nnn_RAMP_V</ramp_seq> (iii) Hard Constraint: #R <ramp_seq>nnn_RAMP_F</ramp_seq> (iv) Where the <ramp_seq> is a six digit unique number.</ramp_seq>
+(f) The process is required to ramp all the constraints that are included in the invoked outage constraint set regardless of whether all the constraints were binding in Pre-dispatch .
+Note 6 If there is not at least one Pre-dispatch interval in which the network outage constraint has been invoked, the process will be prevented from being enabled.

-(h) Constraint ramping will not be used for situations where AEMO reclassifies a non-credible contingency event as a credible contingency event.
+- (g) The ramping constraint sets and constraints will be named as follows - (i) Constraint Set: #R<RAMP\SEQ>\RAMP - (ii) Soft Constraint: #R<RAMP\SEQ>\nnn\RAMP\V - (iii) Hard Constraint: #R<RAMP\SEQ>\nnn\RAMP\F - (iv) Where the <RAMP\SEQ> is a six digit unique number. - (h) Constraint ramping will not be used for situations where AEMO reclassifies a non-credible contingency event as a credible contingency event.